gbmhunter/ClarkTransform-Cpp/README.rst

 Library for performing the Clark transformation, a mathematical transformation commonly used for BLDC motor control.

-Can be used with the fixed point library Cpp-FixedPoint, for ultra fast computations.
+Can be used with the fixed point library fixed-point-cpp, for ultra fast computations.

 Internal Dependencies
 ---------------------